JuicyJuice1100/DogFilter/README.md

 + When you search you can hit enter to search verbatim what is in search bar.
 (Must type exact breed name)
 + Search bar uses ng-mask.
 Accepts only [a-zA-Z].
 + On devices larger than 800px use different css
++ Can click images to open in new tab

 # Packages